1 simple question to increase audience participation

 "Vo...
 Vol...
 Shock?"

-Enticing, encouraging and cajoling members to participate during any type of training program is one of the most difficult challenges trainers and educators face.
+Enticing, encouraging and cajoling members of a presentation audience or students to participate during any type of training program is one of the most difficult challenges trainers and educators face.
 Regardless of the setting, use this tip to improve participation.

 Instead of saying, "Do you have any questions," try asking, "What questions do you have?"

-Keep using the exact phrase, “What questions do you have?” and members will soon start learning the prompt; after just a few sessions, they will be asking questions before you count to five seconds.
+Keep using the exact phrase, “What questions do you have?” and members, students and participants will soon start learning the prompt; after just a few sessions, they will be asking questions before you count to five seconds.

 How do you encourage EMS audience participation?
 Share your tips and tricks in the comments area below.